yy2h8/imp/README.md

 ## Potential features

-* Restoring from a session file name from a cli argument
+* Restoring from a session file name with a cli argument
 * Replace `_token_formula` with tiktoken or other token counting method